emilymerwin/BeltlineRun/README.md

  - [ ] Retina versions of images?
  - [ ] Test in IE
  - [ ] First image on tour cut off at top
- - [X] create line with Ben's Garmin data
+ - [x] create line with Ben's Garmin data
- - [X] Add image display
+ - [x] Add image display
- - [X] Add Jill's points
+ - [x] Add Jill's points
- - [X] remove line that leads to Ben's house
+ - [x] remove line that leads to Ben's house
- - [X] Create navigation along the path
+ - [x] Create navigation along the path
- - [X] make sure markers are sorted by timestamp
+ - [x] make sure markers are sorted by timestamp
- - [X] Need a way to stop/pause/start tour, or change where you are in the tour
+ - [x] Need a way to stop/pause/start tour, or change where you are in the tour
- - [X] popups aren't responsive
+ - [x] popups aren't responsive
- - [X] Clicking on map or popup "x" should pause tour
+ - [x] Clicking on map or popup "x" should pause tour
- - [X] clicking on the polyline creates a broken popup because it doesn't have the right properties.
+ - [x] clicking on the polyline creates a broken popup because it doesn't have the right properties.
- - [X] Needs a legend
+ - [x] Needs a legend
- - [X] Different colors for different stages of beltline
+ - [x] Different colors for different stages of beltline
+ - [x] Add more captions
+ - [x] Add loading indicator to popups